aws/aws-node-termination-handler/README.md

  - `enableRebalanceMonitoring`
  - `enableScheduledEventDraining`

+By default, IMDS mode will only Cordon in response to a Rebalance Recommendation event (all other events are Cordoned and Drained).
+Cordon is the default for a rebalance event because it's not known if an ASG is being utilized and if that ASG is configured to replace the instance on a rebalance event.
+If you are using an ASG w/ rebalance recommendations enabled, then you can set the `enableRebalanceDraining` flag to true to perform a Cordon and Drain when a rebalance event is received.

 The `enableSqsTerminationDraining` must be set to false for these configuration values to be considered.

 The Queue Processor Mode does not allow for fine-grained configuration of which events are handled through helm configuration keys.
 Instead, you can modify your Amazon EventBridge rules to not send certain types of events to the SQS Queue so that NTH does not process those events.
+All events when operating in Queue Processor mode are Cordoned and Drained unless the `cordon-only` flag is set to true.

 The `enableSqsTerminationDraining` flag turns on Queue Processor Mode.
 When Queue Processor Mode is enabled, IMDS mode cannot be active.
 NTH cannot respond to queue events AND monitor IMDS paths.
 Queue Processor Mode still queries for node information on startup, but this information is not required for normal operation, so it is safe to disable IMDS for the NTH pod.